HELPLESSNESS, HUMILITY & THE FAMILY OF OTTERS

-It happened when my oldest son, Robert, and I drove down to a nearby lake to haul our family swimming raft up on shore for winter.
+It all happened when my oldest son, Robert, and I drove down to a nearby lake to haul our family swimming raft up on shore for winter.
 I’d postponed this annual chore too long that year and it was mid-November by the time we were paddling out to the raft in a canoe with our tools to disconnect the anchor chain.
 The air was windless when we left the house, the sky clear and the air temperature slightly below freezing that bright Saturday morning.
 The lake was about as cold as liquid water gets and the raft had an inch of ice all over it.
-The surface was treachorously.
+The surface was treachorously slippery.

 Our family swimming raft on a warm and beautiful summer day.
 Robert is on the right, Katherine, left.